 The three Graces were known to represent art (artistic representations) within Greek Mythology.
 Find out more about them by reading the article below.

-The three Gorgon sisters: Euryale, Medusa and stheno were daughters of the ancient sea deities, Fórcis (Phorkys) and his sister, Ceto (Keto), chthonic monsters of an archaic world.
-Learn more about.
+The three Gorgon sisters: Euryale, Medusa and stheno were daughters of the ancient sea deities, Fórcis and his sister, Ceto (Keto), chthonic monsters of an archaic world.
+Learn more about these creatures.

 Find out who Hermes Trismegistro was and if he really was the fusion of the Greek god Hermes with the Egyptian god Toth.
 His history is extremely old and he is considered the ancient Christ.